-As at 31 March 2014, the Group had a backlog of €1,666 million across more than 80 projects, of which €539.3 million was attributable to Angola, €973.3 million was attributable to its SADC business segment, €85.8 million was attributable to its West Africa business segment and €67.4 million was attributable to its East Africa business segment.
-Based on the Group's ability to win new orders, it has been able to maintain a strong backlog over the last few years.
-The Group's Angola backlog is composed of multi-year contracts with an average life of approximately one and a half years, its SADC backlog is composed of multi-year contracts with an average life of approximately two years and its West Africa backlog is composed of contracts with an average life of approximately one year.
+As at 30 June 2014, the Group had a backlog of €1,495 million across more than 80 projects, of which €525 million was attributable to Angola, €821 million was attributable to its SADC business segment, €81 million was attributable to its West Africa business segment and €67 million was attributable to its East Africa business segment.
+Based on the Group's ability to win new orders, it has been able to maintain a strong backlog.
+The Group's Angola backlog is composed of multi year contracts with an average life of approximately one and a half years, its SADC backlog is composed of contracts with an average life of approximately two years and its West Africa backlog is composed of contracts with an average life of approximately one year.
 The Group's backlog is diverse and is indicative of the Group's broad project mix and ranges from large infrastructure projects such as railways and roads to much smaller civil construction projects such as schools and hospitals.
-Furthermore, the Group's backlog comprises contracts at different stages of the project cycle and projects attributable to both the public and private sector; as at 31 March 2014, 50.7 per cent. of the Group's backlog was attributable to private sector projects and 49.3 per cent. of the Group's backlog was attributable to public sector projects.
+Furthermore, the Group's backlog comprises contracts at different stages of the project cycle and projects attributable to both the public and private sector; as at 30 June 2014, 39.0 per cent. of the Group's backlog was attributable to private sector projects and 61.0 per cent. of the Group's backlog was attributable to public sector projects.
 According to the Group's conservative backlog calculation policy, only projects where contracts have been signed, are ready to begin and where the client has secured the funding are included in its backlog.
 Consequently, until all of these criteria are met, the Group does not record any contracts in its backlog.
-The Group believes that its backlog provides useful trend information, visibility of its revenue and results of operations, represents a helpful indicator of the future growth of its business.